-- 1. The Board of Examiners may delegate certain clearly defined duties. - 2.
-The Secretary to the Board of Examiners is in charge of looking after the day-to-day affairs of the Board of Examiners. - 3.
-The meetings are not public. - 4.
-If a student submits a request or complaint to the Board of Examiners that involves a member of said Board, then the member in question shall not be involved in the handling of the request or complaint and will temporarily withdraw from the meeting. - 5.
-A report will be drawn up regarding the matters discussed at meetings. - 6.
-Every year, before November 1, the Board of Examiners compiles a report of its activities in the previous academic year and sends this report to the Dean.
+- 1. In principle the Board of Examiners meets once a month, except in the months of July and August. - 2.
+The Board of Examiners may delegate certain clearly defined duties. - 3.
+The Secretary to the Board of Examiners is charged with looking after the day-to-day affairs of the Board of Examiners. - 4.
+The meetings are not public. - 5.
+If a student submits a request or complaint to the Board of Examiners that involves a member of said Board, then the member in question shall not be involved in the handling of the request or complaint and will temporarily withdraw from the meeting. - 6.
+A report will be drawn up regarding the matters discussed at meetings. - 7.
+Every year, before November 1, the Board of Examiners compiles a report of its activities in the previous academic year and sends this report to the Dean. - 8.
+Membership of the Board is typically for 3 years, with an extension for another 3 years.